-Our Curriculum Intent has been developed being mindful of our aim to provide an excellent education through being:
+In line with our Biblical Vision (Matthew 13: 31-32), our Curriculum Intent has been developed being mindful of our aim to provide an excellent education through being

 - True to Christ and His teachings. - Known for kind and thoughtful actions and attitudes. - Inclusive in serving, sharing and showing God's love to benefit all.